twistle-fang/twistle-fang.github.io/_posts/2016-01-9-Coldfire-Cord.md

 ### Effect

-Coldfire (Lv 1):
+Coldfire (Lv 2):
-User can choose to convert any attack damage type of theirs into Cold damage.
+User can choose to convert any attack damage type of theirs into Cold or Fire damage.

 Restored Relic:
 This artifact cannot be destroyed.